UNINETTSigma2/documentation/training/events/2024-10-nird-toolkit.md

 The NIRD toolkit allows pre/post processing analysis, data intensive processing, visualization, artificial intelligence and machine learning platform.

-On this hands-on course, you will get an overview of  the NIRD Toolkit and how to use the packages, get hands-on experience with JupyterHub and deep-learning tools and ask questiions during the Q&A session.
+On this hands-on course, you will get an overview of  the NIRD Toolkit and how to use the packages, get hands-on experience with JupyterHub and deep-learning tools and ask questions during the Q&A session.

 ## Date and Time